Ziggiphase001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add script that set mode hello to olleh
 Add script that give execte to all
-Add script that create a folder and give certain permission
+Add script that create a folder and give certain permission Add script that change group of file hello